zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 8) vdf win tx

-* if a challenge goes long enough without a response, or a response goes long enough without a challenge, then that outcome wins.
 * if no one can prove that the result is false within a certain time period, we default to considering it as true.
+* if a challenge doesn't get a response for too long a period of time, we consider this rng result as false.
 * it is not possible to do a sortition_claim_tx until after the win_vdf_tx has finalized the RNG that will be used for that sortition chain.

 9) vdf refund tx